What is Hyperbole? Examples & Definition in Literature

 Hyperbole vs. metaphor

-Hyperbole is a special type of metaphor.
-Metaphors are literary devices that connects two unrelated ideas with the goal of helping the reader see them in a new way.
-Hyperbole can sometimes be metaphorical, but what makes a hyperbole is overrexaggeration.
+Metaphors are literary devices that connects two unrelated ideas with the goal of helping the audience see them in a new way.
+Hyperbole can sometimes be metaphorical, but what makes a hyperbole is overexaggeration.
+Both of these literary devices are used to describe something creatively.

 In other words, all hyperboles can be metaphors, but not all metaphors are hyperboles.
 It’s entirely possible to use metaphorical descriptions without using the intense exaggeration of hyperbole.